mkherman/Quals2018/README.rst

 Shorthand
 ++++++++++++++

-Some of these are notations are probably obvious, but you might come across the following in my hand-written notes:
+Some of these notations are probably obvious, but you might come across the following in my hand-written notes:

 * **atm** = atmosphere
 * **BB** = Big Bang or blackbody, depending on context